Cristian-Castillo/BananaResturant-Mobile-App/README.md

 # BananaRestaurant-Mobile-App
-Company: BananaTech - This is a mobile react-native project that locates restaurants and compares prices from Santa Cruz
+BananaTech - This is a mobile react-native project that locates restaurants and compares prices from Santa Cruz

 This was my first react-native mobile application.
 The goal was to learn how to make a beautiful app that would search for restaurants